Hong Kong opposition slams China national security law move

 A return of violent protests would be a further drag on the territory’s creaking economy, prompting multinational companies to reconsider their presence and Washington to review its policy of granting Hong Kong more advantageous trade conditions than mainland China, Tsang said.

+Hong Kong’s main stock market index fell 5.6% on news of the bill.
+Other Asian markets also declined due to concern about U.S.-Chinese tension, but none by such a wide margin.

 Former Hong Kong leader C.Y.
-Leung defended the move in an interview with Chinese state broadcaster CCTV.
+Leung defended the introduction of the legislation in an interview with Chinese state broadcaster CCTV.
 He warned that the pro-democracy opposition should not “underestimate the determination of the Chinese government to deal with the issues of Hong Kong.”

-The national security legislation neither hinders foreign investors from investing in Hong Kong, nor prevents local residents from enjoying the freedoms accorded to them by law, he said.

-“To implement one country, two systems in Hong Kong, there must be laws to safeguard national security,” Leung said, noting that countries such as the United States and Singapore have strict national security laws as well.
+Pro-Beijing lawmaker Martin Liao said that Hong Kong had “legal obligations” to introduce national security legislation and since 23 years have passed and there is no foreseeable plan to do so, that now was a “proper time to deal with this.”

+“For 23 years, in the absence of proper national security legislation, I think the central government has been very tolerant,” Liao said in a news briefing by the pro-Beijing camp.

-Pro-democracy lawmaker Tanya Chan countered that the proposal goes against the Basic Law.
+Pro-democracy lawmaker Tanya Chan countered that the proposal violates the Basic Law.
 “It is a complete dishonor of promises made under the Sino-British Join Declaration, as well as all the promises made by the Chinese government to us and the world,” she said.

-Taiwan's government urged Beijing not to lead Hong into “greater turmoil” with the proposed national security law, stating that it will cause dissatisfaction among the Hong Kong people and cause social instability.

-“The laws of any civilized society should be an umbrella to protect the people, rather than shackles on their freedom,” Taiwan’s Mainland Affairs Council said in a statement.

 Associated Press writer Ken Moritsugu in Beijing contributed to this story.